Question / Problem:

 TIFF is a raster image format.
 In raster images, the entire area of the image is divided into pixels, and each pixel is represented by 1 bit (bitonal), 8 bits (grayscale), or 24 bits (color) of data.

-When Kofax VRS / ImageControls converts a PDF page into a TIFF image, it must translate the rendered page into raster image data, defining each pixel using either 1 bit, (black and white), 8 bits (grayscale), or 24 bits (color).render these pages into raster images, the image format requires that each pixel within the image boundaries contain data (24 bits for color, 8 bits for grayscale, and 1 bit for bi-tonal).
-Therefore, instead of blank space within a mathematical boundary, the image contents are represented by 300 of these pixels for every linear inch of image (90,000 pixels for every square inch).
+When Kofax VRS / ImageControls converts a PDF page into a TIFF image, it must translate the rendered page into raster image data, defining each pixel using either 1 bit, (black and white), 8 bits (grayscale), or 24 bits (color).
+Therefore, instead of blank space within a mathematical boundary, the image contents are represented by 200-300 of these pixels for every linear inch of image (40,000-90,000 pixels for every square inch).
 This increases the file size exponentially.

 The conversion of PDF document data into raster image data, and the accompanying file size increase, is the expected behavior when converting PDF files to TIFF image files using Kofax VRS / ImageControls or any other PDF to TIFF converter.